iammayanksrivastava/iammayanksrivastava/README.md

 - 🌱 I’m currently learning Full Stack Development using MERN stack.
 - 💞️ I’m looking to collaborate on MERN
 - 💞️ Talk to me about Infrastructure as a Code.
 I love Terraform and Azure Bicep
 - 📫 How to reach me?
-Write me on mayank.srivastava@nubeconsulting.nl
+Write me on mayank.srivastav84@gmail.com

 <!---